duy-tran/CLOUD-COMPUTING-CLASS-2018/Lab6/README.md

     return render(request, 'map.html')
 ```

 - [x] Finally, the HTML file _forms/templates/map.html_ is created, getting Json data from the static folder.
+Similarly to the first part of this lab session, it does not make sense to keep the geo_data.json file as static content.
+So some extra development needs to be done.

 - [x] To enhance the app, we implement the map such that the user can restrict the tweets with parameters _from_ and _to_ indicating the time range that the tweet was posted.
 In order to do so, everytime an user input a time range, the app will scan and filter the Dynamo DB, put the needed data to a new Json file with the format from-_fromtime_-to-_totime_.json and upload to Amazon S3 then the view will get from there.

   The view is modified as below:

 ```python
 def map(request):